Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Pyxis Dataset

 \subsection{Performance Data}

-For each SpMM run, we collect two performance statistics: (1) the latency in microsecond (ms) and (2) the processing throughput in giga floating-point operations per second (GFLOP/s).
+For each SpMM run, we collect two performance statistics: (1) the latency in millisecond (ms) and (2) the processing throughput in giga floating-point operations per second (GFLOP/s).
 One SpMM run generates one data sample.
 In total, we collected 73.8 K instances in \pyxis.
 Each data sample contains the two performance statistics and the specification of the sparse matrix and the SpMM.

-Fig.~\ref{figure:perf} shows the performance scatters of the four platforms.
+Fig.~\ref{figure:perf} illustrates the performance scatters of the four platforms.
 We define the problem size as the number of floating point operations for each SpMM.
 The performance ranges from $10^{-3}$ GFLOP/s to $10^{3}$ GFLOP/s.
 The problem size spans a vast range from $10^1$ to $10^{11}$ FLOP.
 We see that \pyxis contains rich and wide data distribution for both performance statistics and the problem size.
 The rich and wide distribution can provide sufficient information for the following researchers who use \pyxis dataset.
-For example, users who run an SpMM with a problem size smaller than $10^{6}$ FLOP will definitely select a U280 FPGA because of higher performance.
+For example, users who run an SpMM with a problem size smaller than $10^{6}$ FLOP will definitely select the U280 FPGA because of higher performance.
 For hardware accelerator researchers, it is worthwhile to explore why SIMT architectures get higher performance than FPGAs on a large-size problem.

-Fig.~\ref{figure:boxplot} shows the box plots of performance on four platforms.
-The peak throughput of Alveo U250, U280, Tesla K80, V100 is 94 GFLOP/s, 191 GFLOP/s, 139 GFLOP/s, 800 GFLOP/s, respectively.
-The standard deviation of performance of the four platforms is 22.4, 45.0, 23.4, 152.1, respectively.
-For each platform, the performance also spans a wide range.
-Thus, the performance information can help architecture researchers explore different architectures' behaviors on various sparse workloads.
+Fig.~\ref{figure:boxplot} presents the box plots of performance on four platforms.
+The peak throughput of the CPU, Alveo U250, U280, Tesla K80, V100 is 25.95 GFLOP/s, 94 GFLOP/s, 191 GFLOP/s, 139 GFLOP/s, 800 GFLOP/s, respectively.
+The standard deviation of performance of the five platforms is 6.74, 22.4, 45.0, 23.4, 152.1, respectively.
+For each platform, the performance also covers a wide range.
+Thus, the performance information can help architecture researchers explore the behaviors of the different architectures on various sparse workloads.